nlivaic/OAuth2OpenIdConnect/readme.md

 ##### IDP

-- `.well-known/openid-configuration`
+- `/.well-known/openid-configuration` - discovery document with all the other endpoints.
+The only endpoint in this section that is guaranteed to be found on this URI.
+Others below could be relative to some other URI.
+If you need to talk to any of the below endpoints, it is best to first call discovery document and fetch URIs from there.
-- `/connect/authorize` - authorization endpoint
+- `/authorize` - authorization endpoint
-- `/connect/token` - token endpoint
+- `/token` - token endpoint
-- `/connect/endsession` - deletes the authentication token on IDP
+- `/endsession` - deletes the authentication token on IDP
-- `/connect/userinfo` - identity claims for the logged in user
+- `/userinfo` - identity claims for the logged in user

+#### Claims

+- Claims Principal is the logged in user.
+- Claims Identity is a set of claims for the logged in user.
+A Claims Principal can have multiple sets of Claims Identity, each set coming from another source.
+E.g. multi-factor authentication, with each factor asserting its own claims.
+Or another example, client app receives some claims via the IDP and after authenticating the user fetches an additional set of claims from an internal database.

 ### Setting up Identity Server 4